 Stage 1: Increase Awareness

 Top talent can be found all over the world.
-However, in today’s job market, the majority of candidates are passive, meaning they aren’t looking for jobs.
+However, in today’s job market, 70 percent of candidates are passive job seekers, meaning they aren’t looking for jobs.

 In order to get great candidates to apply for an open role, companies need to first market their company as a potential employer on platforms where passive candidates spend their time.